rstormsf/cindicator_tokensale/audit/code-review/Contribution.md

     }
   }

+  /// @notice This method will can be called by the anybody to make final allocation
+  /// @return result if everything went succesfully
   // BK Ok - Anyone can call when tiers finalised function allocate() public notAllocated endedSale returns(bool) {
     // BK Ok